PlatONnetwork/docs/docs/Python-SDK.md

   parameter:

-  -filter_id: filter_id of the specified filter
+- filter_id: filter_id of the specified filter